Kilo59/PR-AutoPlotter/README.md

 start_condition | Type | Meaning
 --- | --- | ---
 post2google | True/False | Determines whether or not the validated OD readings are posted to the google spreadsheet at the end of the Python script.
 If not needed or the readings have already been posted, set condition to False for significantly shorter run time. input_filename | Text String | Program will look for a file of this name.
 Make sure the CSV filename matches this otherwise the program will exit prematurely. run | True/False | Program will exit immediately unless True.
 After the main script has been executed completely without errors this will be changed to False to prevent the task/process scheduler from executing this script repeatedly. *Make sure this is set to True before leaving the Lab.

 tolerance | Type | Meaning
 --- | --- | ---
-maxreq | Float | The maximum value for the well must exceed this number to pass validation ramgereq | Float | The range for the well must exceed this number to pass validation
+maxreq | Float | The maximum value for the well must exceed this number to pass validation rangereq | Float | The range for the well must exceed this number to pass validation

 ####Default Tolerance settings are meant to exclude empty wells.
 Wells will pass the validation check if they meet either of these requirements.
 Make use of the Well Grouping feature to subset the data more narrowly.